Last updated: March 2023

 Towel rails are the obvious choice for bathroom heating – and for good reason.
 Most obviously, they give you the facility to dry your towels safely and conveniently.
 This is an obvious boon for your comfort and convenience, and can also help to prevent damp.
 Towel rails offer all the efficiency of electric radiators but with more flexibility when it comes to installation: towel rails can be installed higher up the wall than electric radiators, which is handy if you have limited space in your bathroom.
 Finally, and most importantly, all our electric towel rails are IPX4 or above – so you can relax and enjoy your bathroom heating with total confidence and peace of mind.

 Fully enclosed devices, infrared panels make excellent bathroom heaters and come with a high enough IP rating for installation by a qualified electrician.
 Infrared provides soothing warmth that’s perfect for ridding your bathroom of early morning chills.
+Plus, radiant heat naturally combats excess moisture from forming, making this damp-prone location a no-brainer.
 Infrared panels are slimline and discreet, taking up minimal room in even the pokiest of bathrooms, and provide unobtrusive, comfy bathroom heating.
 Choose a simplistic white panel, for a classic bathroom aesthetic, or try a reflective mirror panel for truly covert heating.

-You can check the IP Rating of any product on our site by looking at the list of specifications provided on every product page.
+So, whether you prefer a classic towel rail, space-saving infrared panel or sleek electric radiator, we have a bathroom heater for you.
+Be sure to check the IP Rating of any product on our site by looking at the list of specifications provided on their product page.
 For more guidance on safely heating your bathroom, give our expert sales team a call on 0330 300 4444.